-Let us first consider a query with action="get" from an English client.
+Let us first consider a query with action='get' from an English client.

 '''

-<Item type="ItemType" id="B88C14B99EF44982..." action="get"
+<Item type="ItemType" id="B88C14B99EF44982..." action="get" select="label"/>

-select="label"/>

 '''

-This query will return the label in the language of the client session established at the time of connection value of the label property.
-If there is no locale matching the client at the time the session is established, the default (English) will be returned.
+This query returns the label in the language of the client session established at the time of connection value of the label property.
+If there is no locale matching the client at the time the session is established, the default (English) is returned.